v12technology/fluxtion/docs/sections/gettingstarted/tutorial-2.md

 At the end of this tutorial you should understand:

 - The relationship between Fluxtion runtime and compiler components
-- How to generate a container ahead of time
+- How to generate a container ahead of time using the fluxtion maven plugin
 - How the serialised container source file is used in an application

 # Building AOT